 - Instagram (it’s easier than you think)

 - Tell a story.
 You are like — duh, I do that for a living.
 I’m like: yeah, do this across your social media.
-Tell a story visually with a beginning, middle and end and share this over many days across all your social media channels.
+Tell a story visually with a beginning, middle, and end, and share this over many days across all your social media channels.
 And that story is NOT “I have a new book.”
 That’s not a story.

 - Make a book trailer.
 Make one yourself or hire a kid to make one for you.
 You need it and they are easy to do.
 Do kids make great book trailers?
 You bet.
 Plus they often get assigned this in their middle school English class.
 Get them to do one on your book.
 Host a contest.
 Give a prize.
-It’s not that hard to motivate a kid who is one YouTube all day anyway.
+It’s not that hard to motivate a kid who is on YouTube all day anyway.
 And we parents like it when they do a creative, educational bookish project!

 - Repurpose your content across all channels.
-If you write a blog post and include a Social Share button, not only can you share across all social media platform in minutes, but so can your readers.
+If you write a blog post and include a Social Share button, not only can you share across all social media platforms in minutes, but so can your readers.
 You can be lazy like me and use the same Tweet for everything.

 - Facebook is going to hide some of your content to your own followers unless you pay them.
 This makes it a lot less attractive to spend time building a Facebook following.
 It’s also a good argument for not putting all your eggs in one basket.

-- Abandon a Twitter handle that doesn’t fit your Branding and has less than a 1000 followers.
+- Abandon a Twitter handle that doesn’t fit your Branding and has less than 1000 followers.
 I’d recommend setting up a new handle consistent with your Branding and just growing that following.
 If you use Twitter correctly, you should be able to get 1000 followers in a few months.

-- You can time your social media posts using apps such as HootSuite, Buffer etc so that you can line up your marketing for a week in one fell swoop.
+- You can time your social media posts using apps such as HootSuite, Buffer, etc so that you can line up your marketing for a week in one fell swoop.

 - Don’t just talk about yourself on social media.
 Yes, you are excited about your new book but if that is all you ever talk about, you come across as self-obsessed and downright rude.
 This is doubly so if you just show up to take about your book and then disappear.